 A Topic Alias is an integer value that can be used to identify the Topic, instead of including the full Topic Name.
 This reduces the size of the PUBLISH packet, and is of use if Topic Names are lengthy and the same Topic Names are used repetitively within a Connection.

 If a Topic Alias has been established at the receiver a sender is permitted to send a PUBLISH packet that contains that Topic Alias and supplying a zero-length String in place of the Topic Name.
 The receiver then treats the incoming PUBLISH as if it had contained the full Topic Name corresponding to the alias.
-The Sender decides whether to use an alias and chooses the alias value.
+The sender decides whether to use an alias and chooses the alias value.
 It establishes an alias by including a non-zero length Topic Name and a Topic Alias value in the PUBLISH packet.
-When it receives a packet like this the Receiver processes the packet as normal, but it also records the mapping of Topic Alias to full Topic Name.
+When it receives a packet like this the receiver processes the packet as normal, but it also records the mapping of Topic Alias to a full Topic Name.

-A Sender is permitted to send a subsequent PUBLISH in the same Network Connection that has the same Topic Alias value and a different Topic Name.
+A sender is permitted to send a subsequent PUBLISH in the same Network Connection that has the same Topic Alias value and a different Topic Name.
 If it does this the Topic Alias is remapped to the Topic Name in this subsequent packet.

-Topic Alias mappings are scoped to the MQTT Network Connection and last only for the lifetime of that Network Connection.
+Topic Alias mappings are scoped to the Network Connection and last only for the lifetime of that Network Connection.
 A receiver MUST NOT carry forward any Topic Alias mappings from one Network Connection to another.

 A Topic Alias of 0 is not permitted.
 A Sender MUST NOT send a PUBLISH packet containing a Topic Alias which has the value 0.